-If you are a regular full-time ODHS child welfare employee, you may apply for something called an Employed Social Worker Internship (ESWI) Option.
+ODHS Child Welfare employees may request an Employed Social Work Internship (ESWI) Option.
 This is an ODHS agreement that allows you to receive a full-time salary with benefits if your practicum is at an ODHS Child Welfare branch.
 You would work three days a week for 24 hours, and do your practicum for two days a week for 16 hours.
 It must meet the educational requirements of the School of Social Work.

-MSW students who are ODHS employees may request a second year of practicum in child welfare, as well as an Employed Social Worker; however, this request has to be approved by the Director of Practicum Education at PSU.
+MSW students who are ODHS child welfare employees may request a second year of practicum within Child Welfare, and request another Employed Social Work internship.
+This request has to be approved by the Director of Practicum Education at PSU.
 To gain this approval, students must show that the learning experiences are different from their first internship.